 And would suffice.

-As she read out the poem ´Fire and Ice´ by Robert Frost to her students, she smiled in quiet triumph.
-Like their names, Haima and Suhayl, her cold snowy ice demeanour finally put to rest his wild flaming fires.
+As she read out the poem ´Fire and Ice´ by Robert Frost to her students, Haima smiled in quiet triumph and at the eerie coincidence of their names and references in the poem.
+Call it poetic justice or Karma, it was the coldness or aloofness in their relationship that sounded the death knell to it.
+Her snowy ice demeanour finally put to rest his wild flaming fires.
 She was the victorious destroyer of the past and the recreator of her own future and destiny.